killinen/BrakeModule/README.md

 ## Working principle
 ### Abstract of BOSCH 5.7/DSCIII system
 The system can be roughly devided into few subsystems:
-- control module (ECU) that is responsible all of the logic and electrical stuff
+- control module (BCU) that is responsible all of the logic and electrical stuff
 - valves that control the brakefluid flow
 - ABS relief pump
 - charge pump (also known as pre-charge pump)